General Information

 How do prospective international students receive admission?

 Once an international student chooses to attend UA Little Rock, they will go through the regular admission process.
-International graduate students apply through the Graduate School, while international undergraduate apply through the Office of Admissions.
+International graduate students apply through the Graduate School, while international undergraduates apply through the Office of Admissions.
 Students who do not yet have academic English proficiency can begin their program in UA Little Rock’s Intensive English Language Program.

 What evidence of financial documentation is needed for incoming international students?